syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Search.md

 ---
 # Searching

-The grid has an option to search its content using the JavaScript method `search` with search key as parameter.
+The Grid has an option to search its content using the JavaScript method `search` with search key as parameter.
 Also, it provides an option to integrate Search text box in grid toolbar, by adding `Search` toolbar item in the `ToolbarItems` property of `ToolbarSettings`.

 The following code example describes the above behavior.